Skip to content

 Bang SpecialLocationType Sector special_features Additional state

-terra ["terra", "homeworld"] Planet of type TERRAN, status = DEVELOPED; faction owner terran_federation; reserved at sector 1
+terra ["terra", "homeworld"] Planet of type TERRA, status = DEVELOPED; faction owner terran_federation; placed at the region's Capital Sector

 stardock ["stardock"] Station of class CLASS_0 named "Stardock"; is_quest_hub = true, is_player_ownable = false; all services enabled

-alpha_centauri ["alpha_centauri", "stellar_landmark"] Planet of type TERRAN with reduced habitability; no fixed faction
+alpha_centauri ["alpha_centauri", "stellar_landmark"] Planet of type TERRA with reduced habitability; no fixed faction

-Special features are appended to the Sector's existing special_features ARRAY rather than replaced, so a sector that is both a Stardock host and inside the Ferrengi homeworld system would carry both slugs.
+Special features are appended to the Sector's existing special_features ARRAY rather than replaced, so a sector that is both a Stardock host and inside the Fringe Alliance homeworld system would carry both slugs.
 (In practice, bang places these locations at distinct sectors.)

 The SpaceDock anchor — described in step 13 — is not a bang SpecialLocationType.
-It is a gameserver-only convention for the Nexus Region, idempotently upserted into sector 1 (or the nearest available sector if 1 is taken by Terra).
+It is a gameserver-only convention for the Nexus Region, idempotently upserted into the Capital Sector (Gateway Plaza cluster).

 Appendix E — Bang Port class → gameserver StationClass